Memory Management

 node->retain();

-// Decrement ref count to 0, freeing the object
+// Decrement ref count to 1, and then to 0, freeing the object

 node->release();